visualia/visualia_original/README.md

 ## Getting started

-To get started you will need a single HTML file and a Markdown file:
+To get started you will need three files: `index.html` for HTML, `index.js` for Javascript and `index.md` for Markdown.

 **index.html**